TamasNeumer/Ph03nix-InterviewPrep/Java/03_Interfaces_and_LambdaExpressions.md

 - **In Java a method can access private features of ANY object of its class.**

 **The Comparator Interface**
+- A comparator object is capable of comparing two different objects.
+The class is not comparing its instances, but some other class’s instances.
+This comparator class must implement the java.util.Comparator interface.
 - In some cases you cannot define your own `comapreTo` method. (e.g.: the string class has it already defined and you can't override it.)
 In such cases you create your own `Comparator` object, that implements the `compare` method.

 ```java